-A compute node in Neon is a stateless PostgresSQL process due to the separation of storage and compute.
-It has two main states: Active and Idle.
+A compute node in Neon is a stateless Postgres process due to the separation of storage and compute.
+It has two main states:

-Active means that PostgreSQL is currently running.
-If there are no active queries for 5 minutes, the activity monitor gracefully places the compute node into the Idle state to save energy and resources.
+Active means that Postgres is currently running.
+If there are no active queries for 5 minutes, your compute node is automatically placed into an

 Idle state, Neon occasionally activates your compute to check for data availability.
 The time between checks gradually increases if the compute does not receive any client connections over an extended period of time.

 Idle and watch as a compute transitions from one state to another in the Branches widget on the Neon Dashboard or on the Branches page.

 Neon only supports modifying session-level configuration parameters.
 Parameters are reset when the session terminates, such as when the compute suspends due to inactivity.

 For information about Neon's Postgres server configuration, see Neon Postgres parameter settings.

 For information about Postgres server configuration, see Server Configuration, in the PostgreSQL documentation.